Geology Alumni Web Pages

-Angela Ekstrand ’07 is an air quality scientist for Sonoma Technology Inc. in California.
+Angela Ekstrand ’07 is a software engineer for Sonoma Technology Inc. in California.

-Jenna Hunter '07 teaches science in a high school in North Carolina.
+Jenna Hunter Hartley '07 is a ASPPH Environmental Health Fellow hosted by the US Environmental Protection Agency in North Carolina.
 She researched using diatoms as environmental indicators in Puerto Rico while she was a Beloit student, and in 2010 she contributed to an article on valley floor deposition in western Colorado.

-Eva Szilvagyi '07 wrote a thesis on the chronology of metamorphism in an ophiolite unit in the Alps.
+Eva Szilvagyi '07 has earned masters degrees in Library Science and Geology.
+She also wrote a thesis on the chronology of metamorphism in an ophiolite unit in the Alps.

 Katharine Loughney '06 is a graduate student in paleontology at the University of Michigan.
 She wrote a management plan for fossil resources for the C&O Canal National Historic Park.